 1. An essay (maximum 8 pages including references) in which you outline your proposed study or topic area in more detail.
 This essay should show some engagement with the key literature and theory but does not need to detail the methodology.

 2. Your CV that specifies experience in Higher Education and provides details of your Masters Research and publications or conference presentations (if relevant).

 3. Name and contact details of three academic referees.

 5. A copy of your Master’s thesis examiner reports.

-On the basis of this initial conversation, you will be advised as to whether CHERTL has the capacity to supervise your study and whether you should formally register for a PhD or if you will be entering the Pre-Doc programme.
+On the basis of this initial conversation, you will be advised as to whether CHERTL has the capacity to supervise your study and whether you should formally apply and register for a PhD or if you will be entering the Pre-Doc Programme.

 Formal registration for the PhD

 If you are invited to do so, formal applications need to be submitted via the Registrar’s office at Rhodes University, and must be accompanied by the following documents: